braziljs/eloquente-javascript/10_modules.md

 dependencies are the other modules that it makes use of.

 Because JavaScript historically did not provide a module system, the CommonJS system was built on top of it.
-But at some point it _did_ get a built-in system, which now coexists uneasily with the CommonJS system.
+Then at some point it _did_ get a built-in system, which now coexists uneasily with the CommonJS system.